tgirke/GEN242-2021/content/en/assignments/Homework/HW04/hw4_solution/HW4_key.md

 Rscript -e "rmarkdown::render('HW4_key.Rmd')" # From command-line
 ```

-To render a PDF instead of an HTML document, then one can instruct the rendering function to do so like this: `rmarkdown::render('HW4_key.Rmd', c('pdf_document')`.
+To render a PDF file instead of HTML, one can instruct the rendering function to do so like this: `rmarkdown::render('HW4_key.Rmd', c('pdf_document')`.

 # A. Choice of Sequence Type